Perspectives

 • Zapier.
 No-code glue that binds otherwise unconnected web apps with triggers and actions.
 Things like “send a message to a Slack channel when a sales enquiry form is submitted”.
 Very useful tool.

 I mentioned at the start that we don’t sell software, we sell solutions.
-We are agency partners of a few of the products mentioned here, and we use those partnerships to get things like advanced training and access to new features.
-We are 100% transparent when we make our tech recommendations to clients, and if we get commissions through any of our partnerships, we pass those back as cost savings.
+Through the years, we have been agency partners of a few of the products mentioned here, and if we got commissions through any of our partnerships, we transparently passed those back as cost savings.

-That’s something we are proud of, being able to offer the right tools for the job, transparently and without bias.
+We’ve unwound that so we can be a truly objective partner to our clients, able to offer the right tools for the job, transparently and without bias.

 Do you have a favourite tool you think would help us work smarter?
 Or want more details on our experiences with any of the software mentioned above?
-We are here to help.
 Drop us a line, we’d love to hear from you.

 About the author